-Paper, cardboard, plastics 1 and 2 food and drink cans*
+Paper, cardboard, plastic bottles and containers numbered 1, 2 and 5, and food and drink cans

 - Food and drink cans (all steel, tin and aluminium cans)

 Photo: Bale of plastic number 2 milk bottles ready for recycling

 Glass bottles and jars are accepted for free for recycling at Te Maunga Transfer Station, or are collected by the Council through our kerbside collection service.
 Please rinse and remove lids before recycling.

 Other glass like heatproof glass (broken Pyrex jug or mixing bowl), window glass, or lightbulbs should be wrapped in newspaper and go into your rubbish bin.